 What will 30 minutes a day on the treadmill do?

-Running or walking for 30 minutes per day on a treadmill can help you reach many health and fitness goals, including: improved cardiovascular health, enhanced mental health, weight loss, lower body fat percentage, increased endurance, and more.
+Running or walking for 30 minutes per day on a treadmill can help you reach many health and fitness goals, including improved cardiovascular health, enhanced mental health, weight loss, lower body fat percentage, increased endurance, and more.

 Is the treadmill harmful for knees?

 Contrary to popular belief, running (outside or on a treadmill) is not inherently harmful to the knees.
 For people with bone or joint problems or prior injuries, using a treadmill may exacerbate problems.
 This is why it’s important to check with a doctor first.
-But, for the majority of the population, using a treadmill won’t harm the knees.
+That said, for the majority of the population, using a treadmill won’t harm the knees.